6" x 9"

 of ALA, she has served on several committees, including selection

-committees for the Caldecott and Batchelder awards.
+committees for the Caldecott Medal and Batchelder Award.